Guam v. United States: Supreme Court

 Guam petitioned their case to the Supreme Court, asking them to resolve the question of whether Section 113(f)(3)(B)'s three-year statute applied to the consent agreement they had made with the EPA.
 The Court granted certiorari to the case in January 2021, with oral arguments heard on April 26, 2021.

 The Court issued its decision on May 24, 2021, reversing the D.C.
 Circuit Court's ruling and remanding the case for further review.
 In the unanimous opinion, the court ruled that Section 113(f)(3)(B) did not apply to the consent agreement that Guam had made with the EPA, and thus the three-year statute of limitations from Section 113(f)(3)(B) did not apply; as such, Guam had the ability to pursue action against the government as allotted by Section 107(a).
 Justice Clarence Thomas wrote the opinion, focusing on the statutory interpretation of CERCLA.
-Thomas stated that "To be sure, as the Government points out, remedial measures that a party takes under another environmental statute might resemble steps taken in a formal CERCLA 'response action'.
-But relying on that functional overlap to reinterpret the phrase 'resolved its liability … for some or all of a response action' to mean 'settled an environmental liability that might have been actionable under CERCLA’ would stretch the statute beyond Congress' actual language."
+The court held that, despite possible "functional overlap", the government taking "remedial measures ... under another environmental statue" does not necessarily settle its liability under CERCLA.

 The decision has a potential impact on a number of pending lawsuits filed by states and local entities against the U.S. government and large companies to try to seek some recovery for the costs for cleanup of Superfund sites, as these suits had followed similar patterns of interaction between Guam and the EPA.